 What is site certification?

 WebAIM will provide a statement declaring the level of accessibility of your web site on a specific date.
-Certification is really nothing more than an extension of our Site Monitoring and Reporting and Consulting services.
+Certification is really nothing more than an extension of our Site Evaluation and Reporting and Consulting services.

 There are four steps to site certification:

 - WebAIM will conduct a comprehensive review of your site, generally on a representative sample of pages.

 - We will provide a report that documents compliance and other accessibility barriers found on your site.